valentineap/DynamicTopographyGP/README.md

 This repository implements the analysis described in:

 Valentine, A.P. and D.R.
-Davies, in press.
+Davies, 2020.
 Global Models from Sparse Data: A Robust Estimate of Earth's Residual Topography Spectrum. _Geochemistry, Geophysics, Geosystems_, [doi:10.1029/2020GC009240](https://doi.org/10.1029/2020GC009240).

-A preprint of this paper [is available here](https://doi.org/10.1002/essoar.10503393.2).
+A preprint of this paper [is freely available here](https://doi.org/10.1002/essoar.10503393.2).

 In addition to the software (described below), this repository also provides:
 - Copies of all figures from the paper, in the directory `paper_figures/`, and